The Registration Spine and the Three Periods

 Waiting / cooling-off periodAfter filing, before effectivenessOral offers; written offers via a preliminary (red herring) prospectus; tombstone announcements; road shows; free-writing prospectuses (FWPs); research within the participating / non-participating safe harborsSales; written offers outside the permitted formats

-Post-effective periodAfter the SEC declares the registration statement effectiveSales; offers; FWPs; final-prospectus delivery (access-equals-delivery and dealer-delivery rules apply)Sales without the final prospectus having been filed; selling efforts inconsistent with the statutory prospectus
+Post-effective periodAfter the SEC declares the registration statement effectiveSales; offers; FWPs; final-prospectus delivery (access-equals-delivery and dealer-delivery rules apply)Sales where the issuer has neither filed the final prospectus nor made a good-faith, reasonable effort to file it on time; selling efforts inconsistent with the statutory prospectus

 The waiting period is the most active phase from a banking perspective.
 The deal is filed, the SEC is reviewing comment letters, and the syndicate is on the road taking indications of interest from institutional accounts.
 Sales cannot be made yet, but the marketing engine is running.